 Human are easily influenced to think, feel and act in a certain way.
 We are naturally attracted to restaurants with a long queue, we get sold on advertising media and we become the average of the five people we spend the most time with.
 It turns out that negativity is not just ingrained into our brains but it’s also contagious.

 Paul Rozin and Edward Royzman showed in their research that negative perspective is more contagious than positive perspective.
 Furthermore, a study by John Cacioppo and his colleagues demonstrated that our attitudes are more heavily influenced by negative news than good.
-Makes you wonder if this is the reason why there are more negative emotional words (62%) than positive words (32%) in the English dictionary.
+Maybe this is the reason why there are more negative emotional words (62%) than positive words (32%) in the English dictionary?
 We are hardwired for negativity and it spreads like a virus.

 “Oh, he’s doing it for the money”, or